KianIsDev/ObsidianBackups/README.md

 # Attention
 This is a smal project i have been working on for my own entertainment.
-It should be applicable by anyone who finds themselves in the same situation, but keep in mind that this is "just" a hobby project to help my study productivity.
+It *should* be applicable by anyone who finds themselves in a similar situation, but keep in mind that this is "just" a hobby project to help my study productivity.
 I can't confirm if it will work on other types of Linux machines, but i at least know that it works on mine :D That said, i am incerdibly proud of how it turned out, and i would love any and all feedback!